-Sika Australia acknowledges that we are still developing our understanding of modern slavery risks and how these can be assessed and addressed with targeted actions, in addition to the measures we already have in place, and this was the focus of this first reporting period.
-At this stage of the development of our understanding, we have not yet (other than as described in the previous section) been able to adequately assess the effectiveness of our current measures.
+Sika Australia acknowledges that we are still developing our understanding of modern slavery risks and how these can be assessed and addressed with targeted actions, in addition to the measures we already have in place, and this was the focus of the first reporting period.

+As we continue to develop our understanding, we have not yet (other than as described in the previous section) been able to adequately assess the effectiveness of our current measures.

-However, we are committed to implementing further actions to assess and address modern slavery risks and developing frameworks and processes to review the effectiveness of those actions, which we have described in the 'Future Commitments' section below.
+Still, we are committed to implementing further actions to assess and address modern slavery risks and further develop appropriate governance, frameworks, and processes to review the effectiveness of our actions-these have been described in the section 'Future Commitments' below.